Table of Contents

 Nutrition and Physical Activity

-Strong studies are lacking in this area.
-However, in one study, nutrition and lifestyle changes resulted in decreased belly fat in people living with HIV.
-More research is needed on low-carbohydrate diets, which have been shown to improve blood sugar problems and visceral fat in HIV-negative people.
+In one study, nutrition and lifestyle changes resulted in decreased belly fat in people living with HIV.

 Cardiovascular exercise is any physical activity that increases your heart rate.
 Examples include walking at a fast pace, jogging, roller blading, dancing, and climbing stairs.
 In a gym you can also use treadmills, elliptical machines, and stair climbers.

 Resistance training consists of using weights to improve muscle strength and growth.
-Examples include push-ups, squats, and the use of free weights and machines at the gym.
+Examples include push-ups, squats, and the use of free weights, adding elastic resistance bands, and machines at the gym.

 The US Department of Health and Human Services (DHHS) recommends at least 30 minutes of moderate intensity aerobic activity five times a week and strength or resistance training twice a week.
 It is a good idea to check with your health care provider if you are going to start an activity program to make sure you get off to a good start and do not hurt yourself.
-For more information, see The Well Project's article, Physical Activity, Exercise, and HIV.
+For more information, see our fact sheet on Physical Activity, Exercise, and HIV.